BrunaLab/HeliconiaSurveys/README.md

 3. [**Data validation algorithms and their output**](https://brunalab.github.io/HeliconiaSurveys/survey_validation/survey_validation.html) algorithms

-4. [**Summaries of the demographic data**](https://brunalab.github.io/HeliconiaSurveys/data_overview.html) (e.g., total number of plants, total number of plants per plot, total number of seedlings per year).
+4. [**Summaries of the demographic data**](https://brunalab.github.io/HeliconiaSurveys/data_summaries/data_overview.html) (e.g., total number of plants, total number of plants per plot, total number of seedlings per year).

 5. [**A log of post-publication updates and corrections**](NEWS.md).

 6. [**HDP Publications and publicly available data sets**](docs/pubs_and_data/pubs_data.md).

-7. [**Methodological information and records**](docs/survey_records/survey_records.md), including scanned copies of the original datasheets (_in progress_), a list of plants for which id tags were replaced during field surveys, a records of treefalls documented while conducting the survey.
-A description of these records and links to download them .
+7. **Methodological information and records**, including scanned copies of the [original datasheets](docs/survey_datasheets/survey_datasheets.md), an overview and downloadable record of plants for which [id tags were replaced](docs/tag_changes/tag_changes.md) during field surveys, [records of treefalls in plots](docs/treefalls/treefalls.md) and any damage the caused to plants, and [maps of the demographic plots](docs/maps/maps.md) (downloadable in different formats).

 ## Workflow